 How to Apply for this Project:

-The documents you need to apply for one of our SUPER DTP studentships are as follows:
+The documents you need to apply for this SUPER DTP studentships are as follows:

 Please ensure you submit the application form – with the following supporting documentation – as one single pdf file - to firstname.lastname@example.org